Edmund Bacon (architect): Philadelphia Housing Association

+Academia

 After Bacon's retirement from the Planning Commission in 1970, he served as vice president for the private planning firm Mondev U.S.A., was an adjunct professor at the University of Illinois at Urbana-Champaign and at the University of Pennsylvania, from 1950 to 1987, and narrated "Understanding Cities", an award-winning series of documentary films describing the history and development of Rome under Pope Sixtus V, Paris under Georges-Eugène Haussmann, Regency London under John Nash, American cities, and cities in the future post-oil era.
 He vociferously but unsuccessfully opposed the development of skyscrapers in Center City Philadelphia taller than Philadelphia City Hall, which until 1984 set the informal height limit for downtown at the hat of the statue of William Penn.
 That custom, known as the "Gentlemen's agreement", was broken by developer Willard G. Rouse III's One Liberty Place.
 The New York Times correctly noted Bacon's opposition to the project, but it was incorrect in saying that "in opposing the skyscraper One Liberty Place, Mr. Bacon refused to attend the tower's 1986 groundbreaking and stopped speaking to his friend Willard G. Rouse III, who built it.
 'I think it's very, very destructive that he and he alone has chosen to destroy a historical tradition that set a very fine and disciplined form for the city,' Mr. Bacon said at the time."
 Bacon was present at the groundbreaking, which took place in May 1985.
 Of course, Rouse was not capable of single-handedly changing the custom, even if it was not formally legal.
 Rouse's enormous project had the support of Mayor W. Wilson Goode, Philadelphia City Council, and the City Planning Commission, which was forced by the announcement of Rouse's plan to admit that it had no up-to-date plan of its own for the future of Philadelphia's downtown.

+Bacon continued to assert his vision for Philadelphia's future actively in his later years.
+During the 1990s, he proposed new concepts to improve Independence Mall, Penn's Landing, and the Benjamin Franklin Parkway.
+During the same period, he promoted a design competition for North American cities to design the best "Post-Petroleum" city.
+Only one municipality, in Ottawa, Canada, committed to it.
+In 2002, at age 92, he skateboarded in LOVE Park, the plaza he founded and designed at Cornell University in 1932, as a protest against the city's ban on skateboarding in the park.

+In 2003, he appeared in the documentary My Architect about Louis Kahn, a Philadelphia architect.
+In September 2006, at the northwest corner of 15th Street and J.F.K.
+Boulevard, by LOVE Park, The Ed Bacon Foundation and the Pennsylvania Historical and Museum Commission dedicated a state historical marker honoring Bacon's memory and commemorating his work.